 Taking medications correctly as prescribed by your healthcare providers for the conditions intended is called medication adherence.
 This includes getting prescriptions filled, remembering to take medication on time, and understanding the directions to take your medications.

 There are some barriers to medication adherence :

 At Reverence, we are here to help you with medication adherence. if you take more than 5 medications and sometimes forget to take them or unable to open the bottles, ask your pharmacist about DISPILL today!

 Poor adherence can interfere with the ability to treat many diseases, leading to greater complications from the illness and a lower quality of life for patients.
 Here are some examples of areas in which medication adherence can pose challenges, along with tips for taking medications correctly and talking with health care professionals about your questions and concerns.

 If you feel better and no longer have symptoms, you may think your illness is cured.
 But if you have a bacterial infection, this can be a dangerous assumption.

 If the full course of antibiotics is not taken, a small number of bacteria are likely to still be alive.
 These surviving germs are likely to have some natural resistance to the antibiotic.
 As they multiply and spread, a new strain of resistant germs may begin to develop.
-This may be one way that Methicillin-Resistant Staphylococcus Aureus (MRSA) infections occur.
-MRSA is a type of bacteria that’s resistant to certain antibiotics.
+It’s important to use antibiotics appropriately and to take the medication exactly as directed.